GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 This feature was previously called "Shared Element Transitions", and is sometimes referred to as "page transitions".
 {% endAside %}

-The View Transition API makes it easy to change the DOM in a single step, while creating an animated transition between the two states.
+The View Transitions API makes it easy to change the DOM in a single step, while creating an animated transition between the two states.
 It's available in Chrome 111+.

 <style>
   .video-full-demo {